 The Iran–Contra scandal, which was a major political controversy involving the Reagan administration, is chalked up to the president having good intentions to secure hostages.
 This, of course, is not the whole story.

-During the early 1980s, Iran was embroiled in the Iran-Iraq War and was deemed by the U.S. as state sponsor of terrorism.
+During the early 1980s, Iran was embroiled in the Iran-Iraq War and was deemed by the U.S. as a state sponsor of terrorism.
 The United States had an arms embargo against Iran, making any arms sales illegal.

-To secure the release of American hostages held by Hezbollah in Lebanon—a group with ties to Iran—members of the Reagan administration authorized the sale of arms to Iran—thus violating the embargo.
+To secure the release of American hostages held by Hezbollah in Lebanon—a group with ties to Iran—members of the Reagan administration authorized the sale of arms to Iran, thus violating the embargo.
 Further, the proceeds from the arms sales to Iran were then secretly funneled to the Contras in Nicaragua.

 The Contras were a group that opposed the socialist-leaning Sandinista government in Nicaragua.
 This use of funds violated the Boland Amendment, which prohibited the U.S. from using government funds to assist the Contras.